-Dr. Shengchao Zhuang earned his Ph.D. at the Chinese University of Hong Kong in 2014.
-Before joining the College of Business at the University of Nebraska–Lincoln, he served as a postdoctoral fellow in the Department of Statistics & Actuarial Science at the University of Waterloo for three years.
-His research interests include optimal insurance/reinsurance, life insurance, portfolio selection, behavioral finance and big data in finance and insurance.
+Dr. Shengchao Zhuang earned his Ph.D. at the Chinese University of Hong Kong.
+Before joining the College of Business at the University of Nebraska–Lincoln, he served as a postdoctoral fellow in the Department of Statistics & Actuarial Science at the University of Waterloo.
+His research interests include optimal insurance/reinsurance, life insurance, portfolio selection, behavioral finance, dependence modeling, and big data in finance and insurance.

-Dr. Zhuang has published papers in the Mathematical Finance, European Journal of Operational Research, Insurance: Mathematics and Economics, the Astin Bulletin and the Scandinavian Actuarial Journal.
-He also serves as a referee for Review of Finance, Insurance: Mathematics and Economics, Astin Bulletin, North American Actuarial Journal and Risks.
+Dr. Zhuang has published papers in the Mathematical Finance, SIAM Journal on Financial Mathematics, European Journal of Operational Research, Insurance: Mathematics and Economics, North American Actuarial Journal, the Astin Bulletin, and the Scandinavian Actuarial Journal.

 Life Contingencies I (ACTS 470) - Theory and applications of contingency mathematics in the areas of life and health insurance, annuities, and pensions.
 Probabilistic models.